caglarop/caglarop/README.md

 ## 📞 How to Contact Me

-You can reach me at my Discord username: `Caglar#3780` or simply drop me a message and I'll get back to you as soon as I can!
+You can reach me at my Discord username: `CaglarOP` or simply drop me a message and I'll get back to you as soon as I can!

 ## Knowledge